sallaben/storybot/README.md

-# storybot - a Snapchat community story robot
+# storybot - a Snapchat community story

 Visit http://www.reddit.com/r/storybot if you have any questions about the bot!